geosolutions-it/MapStore2/docs/user-guide/catalog.md

 In **general settings of** 3D Tiles service, the user can specify the title to assign to this service and the URL of the service.

 <img src="../img/catalog/3dtiles_service.jpg" class="ms-docimage"  style="max-width:600px;"/>

+### Cloud Optimized GeoTIFF

+A Cloud Optimized GeoTIFF (COG) is a regular GeoTIFF file, aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud.
+It does this by leveraging the ability of clients issuing ​HTTP GET range requests to ask for just the parts of a file they need.
+MapStore allows to add COG as layers and backgrounds.
+Through the Catalog tool, a multiple url sources of COG are obtained and converted to layers as each url corresponds to a layer